 - 1/8 cup cheddar cheese, grated

-- Add chopped veggies, parsley, and 1 tbsp butter to ceramic baking dish with lid and bake about 30 minutes until veggies are softened.
+- Add chopped veggies, parsley, and 1 tablespoon butter to a ceramic baking dish with a lid and bake about 30 minutes until veggies are softened.

-- Add remaining butter, cream, cooked rice, broth, salt, pepper, and nutmeg to veggies in dish and stir until mixed well.
+- Add remaining butter, cream, cooked rice, broth, salt, pepper, and nutmeg to the veggies in the dish and stir until mixed well.

-- Continue to bake for 20-30 minutes and check every 5-10 minutes.
-Add additional water 1/4 cup at a time to keep creamy consistency.
+- Continue to bake for 20 to 30 minutes and check every 5 to 10 minutes.
+Add additional water 1/4 cup at a time to keep the creamy consistency.

 - Stir in shredded cheddar and serve topped with additional cheese to taste.